Helpful links for Cairo library visitors. Always verify current hours before visiting.

 Visit any Cairo library branch with proof of address (utility bill, ID) to register for a free library card.
 Many libraries also offer instant digital cards.

-Cairo libraries typically close on major public holidays including Christmas, New Year's Day, and Easter.
+Cairo libraries typically close on major public holidays including Eid al-Fitr, Eid al-Adha (where applicable), and national holidays.
 Check the official library website for holiday schedules.

 Yes!
 Visitors can access reading rooms, WiFi, and reference materials.
 Some services like borrowing books may require a temporary membership.